unimelb/pattern-lib/components/page/breadcrumbs/stories/page-breadcrumbs-docs.md

 ## Breadcrumbs

-The level of the `breadcrumbs` is decided by the object `items` that you send as a prop to the component.
+The level of the `breadcrumbs` is decided by the array `items` that you send as a prop to the component.

 - Example of the extra long: